World Federation Against Drugs

 An extraordinary Congress can be convened when the International Board so decides or when at least one-third of the members with full membership have requested this in writing.

 In the event of an extraordinary Congress, at least three months’ written notice shall be given to the membership, together with an agenda listing the matters to be discussed.
 No other business shall be transacted at an extraordinary Congress session.

 The Congress shall be a representative body consisting of delegates.
 Each full member of the WFAD shall be entitled to send one delegate to the Congress.

 All members are permitted to attend the proceedings of the Congress and any member may speak by special permission of the presiding officer.
 Only delegates and members of the International Board are entitled to make motions.

-The names of the Congress delegates shall be submitted to the International Board not later than one month prior to the opening of the Congress.
-In the event of names not being submitted and no satisfactory explanation given to the Congress, the organisation concerned may, by decision of the Congress, lose its right to vote.
+The names of the Congress delegates shall be submitted to the International Board no later than 14 days prior to the opening of the Congress.
+In the event of names not being submitted and no satisfactory explanation given to the Congress, the organization concerned may, by decision of the Congress, lose its right to vote.